String galvanometer: History

 Submarine cable telegraph systems of the late 19th century used a galvanometer to detect pulses of electric current, which could be observed and transcribed into a message.
 The speed at which pulses could be detected by the galvanometer was limited by its mechanical inertia, and by the inductance of the multi-turn coil used in the instrument.
 Clément Adair, a French engineer, replaced the coil with a much faster wire or "string" producing the first string galvanometer.

 For most telegraphic purposes it was sufficient to detect the existence of a pulse.
 In 1892 André Blondel described the dynamic properties of an instrument that could measure the wave shape of an electrical impulse, an oscillograph.

 Augustus Waller had discovered electrical activity from the heart and produced the first electrocardiogram in 1887.
 But his equipment was slow.
 Physiologists worked to find a better instrument.
-In 1901, Willem Einthoven described the science background and potential utility of a string galvanometer, stating "Mr. Adair as already built an instrument with a wires stretched between poles of a magnet.
+In 1901, Willem Einthoven described the science background and potential utility of a string galvanometer, stating "Mr. Adair has already built an instrument with a wires stretched between poles of a magnet.
 It was a telegraph receiver."
-Einthoven developed a sensitive form of string galvanomter that allowed photographic recording of the impulses associated with the heat beat.
+Einthoven developed a sensitive form of string galvanometer that allowed photographic recording of the impulses associated with the heartbeat.
 He was a leader in applying the string galvanometer to physiology and medicine, leading to today's electrocardiography.
 Einthoven was awarded the 1924 Nobel prize in Physiology or Medicine for his work.